Moving to Sweden

 - Public Transport: Monthly transport passes cost around SEK 900–1,200 in major cities.

-Check the Numbeo Cost of Living Index for more details.
+Learn more about on the Numbeo Cost of Living Index.

 Sweden has a universal healthcare system funded through taxes.
 Key points include:

-- Residents are entitled to subsidized healthcare services through the public healthcare system.
+- Residents are entitled to subsidized healthcare services through public healthcare system.

 - EU citizens can use their European Health Insurance Card (EHIC) for temporary stays.

-- Private healthcare is available but less common due to the high quality of public services.
+- Private healthcare is available but less common due to high quality of public services.

-Learn more about healthcare in Sweden on the 1177 Healthcare Guide.
+Learn more about on the 1177 Healthcare Guide.

 Sweden offers free education for children and affordable university programs, even for international students.
 International schools are available in major cities for expatriate families.

-Adjusting to Swedish culture involves understanding the local values and customs:
+Adjusting to Swedish culture involves understanding local values and customs:

-- Embrace the concept of "lagom," meaning moderation and balance in life.
+- Embrace concept of "lagom," meaning moderation and balance in life.

 - Learn basic Swedish phrases to enhance integration.